PRESSING PAST PENTECOST: THREE (EXCERPT OF THE FEASTS OF THE LORD)

 The following passage contains an important principle of the victorious Christian discipleship:

-And if ye go to war in your land against the enemy that oppresseth you, then ye shall blow an alarm with the trumpets; and ye shall be remembered before the Lord your God, and ye shall be saved from your enemies.
+“When you go to war in your land against the enemy who oppresses you, then you shall sound an alarm with the trumpets, and you will be remembered before the LORD your God, and you will be saved from your enemies.
 (Numbers 10:9)

 The concept is that of blowing an alarm so God can hear it.
 The Lord has written many promises to us.
 Has He forgotten?
 It seems so at times.
 Is He aware of the details of our needs?
 Oftentimes it appears He is not aware of all the things that are troubling us.